5 Tips For Keeping A Daily Journal

 “I made a little book in which I allotted a page for each of the virtues.”

-John Steinbeck kept a journal while writing The Grapes of Wrath:
+John Steinbeck kept a journal while writing novels:

 “I shall try simply to keep a record of working days and the amount done in each and the success (as far as I can know it) of the day.
 Just now the work goes well.”

-If you want to start journaling, now’s the time!
+If you want to start journaling, now is the time!
 Set aside time everyday even if its 5 minutes.
 Set a timer and write.
-Treat it as sacred - no distractions.
+Treat it as sacred; no distractions.
 Keep doing it everyday.
-Find out what method works best for you.
+Find what method works best for you.

 All you have to do is write!
 Keep that up and you’ll cultivate your journaling practice into your daily routine.